Rapid Mass segregation in small stellar clusters: Conclusions

-The main scope of this paper was the study of the topic of quick mass segregation in a stellar system composed by a moderate number of stars.
-The relevance of this topic is suggested by observations showing, unexpectedly, mass segregation in young clusters, often still embedded in the gas left by the gaseous protocloud.
-Despite some effort, both on the observational and theoretical side, no firm conclusions on the origin of the observed mass segregation at the level observed in young embedded clusters have been drawn on a theoretical and/or numerical side.
+The main scope of this paper was the study of the, still open, topic of quick mass segregation in a stellar system composed by a moderate number of stars.
+The relevance of this subject is suggested by observations showing, unexpectedly, mass segregation in young clusters, often still embedded in the gas left by the gaseous protocloud.
+Despite some effort, no firm conclusions on the origin of the observed mass segregation at the level observed in young embedded clusters have been drawn on a theoretical and/or numerical side.

-To attack this problem properly, and without exceeding in useless details which can mask the main physical processes governing the phenomenon, we considered clusters of moderate size ($128\leq N \leq 1,024$) as composed by stars with two different masses ($m_l$ and $m_h$, with $m_h=2m_l$), spanning a range of initial virial ratios $Q$ between cold conditions, $Q=0$, through cool, and warm conditions, $Q\leq 1$.
+To attack this problem properly, and without exceeding in useless details which can mask the main physical processes governing the phenomenon, we considered clusters of moderate size ($128\leq N \leq 1,024$) as composed by stars with two different masses ($m_l$ and $m_h$, with $m_h=2m_l$), sampled from an initially homogeneous space distribution, spanning a range of initial virial ratios, $Q$, between cold conditions, $Q=0$, through cool, and warm conditions, $Q\leq 1$.
+For the case $N=1,024$ we varied the ratio of the number of heavy stars to that of light stars, $N_h/N_l$, in the range $0.125 \leq N_h/N_l \leq 1$, to have some representation of a realistic cluster mass function.